Picorims/wav2bar/README.md

 - **Blog:** https://picorims.github.io/wav2bar-blog/
 - **Discord Server:** https://discord.gg/EVGzfdP

-# Important
-There are currently issues with GitHub's Git LFS Bandwidth that may lead to some files not being accessible until the next month. **If you want to download the current version as source code, please use the releases section and pick the zip file here!**.

-I will eventually try to get rid of Git LFS use as GitHub handles it very badly.
-This means the node_modules folder will be removed from the repository (as well as FFmpeg that was untracked but not deleted).

 ## Important Notes
 - **This tool is usable at this point, but is still in early development!
 Your work is subject to bugs, backup your saves!**
+- Git LFS used to be used for node_modules and FFMpeg, but is no longer used.
+Both of these folders have been removed from the repository, but not its history.
+You do not need to clone them.
+Git LFS files are no longer included in archive downloads. **If you want a full release source code archive, go to the releases section.
+This will include node_modules, but not FFmpeg** (that can be downloaded from their website).

 ## Hacking
 - NodeJS must be installed (It will install npm too).